zshamrock/startup-prepublic/README.md

     </tr>
     <tr>
         <td>MARKETING_REPO_URL</td>
-        <td>*Required*.
+        <td>*Required* (unless `~/.marketing` exists, which then allows to skip this variable).
 Repository URL to be used to store emails.txt.
 Will clone the repository, and push changes there.</td>
         <td>Existing URL on Github or Bitbucket using SSH protocol.</td>
     </tr>
     <tr>